Pazhassi Raja: Victory at Periya Pass

 A pardon and restoration of property was also extended to Narangoli Nambiar of Iruvazinad.

-Thus Raja's efforts of four years ended in a political victory.
+Thus the Raja's efforts of four years ended in a political victory.
 Peace dawned after four years of antagonism and war.

 Tipu Sultan in his letter to French government notes with glee that East India Company had lost 1,000 European soldiers and 3,000 native sepoys in four years of war between the Presidency armies and Kottayam army.

-Undeclared hostilities (1797-1800)
+Undeclared hostilities (1797–1800)

 Despite the peace treaty of 1797, real peace did not emerge between Pazhassi Raja and the East India Company.
 Skirmishes continued across Kottayam.
 The main reason for this was that the Company did not attempt to end its efforts to annex Kottayam and collect tax.
 But this was successfully foiled by partisans of Pazhassi Raja headed by Kaitheri Ambu.
-Pazhassi Raja also went ahead with his policy of defiance of East India Company directions, continued with his military enlargement program and even shifted his seat of power to Mananthavadi in Wayanad - all of which were deemed as "injurious to interests of Company in Kottayam" by Colonel Dow, the Company representative in Kottayam.
+Pazhassi Raja also went ahead with his policy of defiance of East India Company directions, continued with his military enlargement program and even shifted his seat of power to Mananthavadi in Wayanad – all of which were deemed as "injurious to interests of Company in Kottayam" by Colonel Dow, the Company representative in Kottayam.
 But since Raja clearly had the upper hand since the victory of 1797, the East India Company was powerless to put an end to his activities.